halaoyy/ARBRE_pytorch/README.md

 # ARBRE_pytorch

-The source code of ARBRE (Asymmetrical Context-aware Modulation for Collaborative Filtering Recommendation).
+The source code for ARBRE proposed by CIKM'22 paper: Asymmetrical Context-aware Modulation for Collaborative Filtering Recommendation.

 ## Environment Requirements